 Baker had relatives in the area whom he visited frequently.
 His brother Thomas lived close by and married Martha Payne on 5 June 1849.
 He also mentioned an Uncle A. and Aunt S. (Sarah?).
 His uncle and aunt had a young woman named Laura staying with them, and, in March 1849, Baker began recording in his diary his love for Laura.
 On 6 September 1849, he married Laura Lavinia Alexander of Moss Hill in Adams County.
 In their early months of marriage, they went on frequent visits to Moss Hill and to his brother Thomas's house.

-During the first few years of his journal, Baker occasionally mentioned farm work and slaves; however, he wrote much more about his social events and activities.
-He wrote more personally about his slaves than is typical in many farm journals, including such items as the description of the deathbed of a young girl slave who died of worms in 1850.
+During the first few years of his journal, Baker occasionally mentioned farm work and of the people he enslaved; however, he wrote more about his social events and activities.
+He wrote more personally about the people he enslaved than is typical in many farm journals, including such items as the description of the untimely death in 1850 of a young girl who was enslaved, who perished of worms.

-After the first year of marriage, Baker wrote that he intended to live with his brother Thomas for a year and allow him the use of his slaves, as neither had enough slaves to make large farming operations profitable.
+After the first year of marriage, Baker wrote that he intended to live with his brother Thomas for a year and allow him the use of the people he enslaved.
 Thomas also owed money to Baker, which he hoped to pay back under this arrangement.
 Laura and Baker had their first child on 30 June 1850.

 In 1852, Baker and Laura moved to a new home, probably in Panola County, Miss.
 Baker described the surrounding country as a swamp.
 He wrote increasingly about farm operations after the move.
 The chief crops were corn and cotton.
-He was interested in medicines and remedies and included detailed descriptions in his diary of illnesses and treatments that were tried on his family and slaves.
-He continued to include personal information about slaves in his diary, such as his efforts to make their Christmas holiday pleasant, their good work during one of his illnesses, and an obituary for an older slave who died of diarrhea and dropsy.
-On 26 May 1854, he recounted a story about a slave who stabbed an overseer twice because the man was going to whip him, and how the overseer in turn had stabbed the slave 25 times.
+He was interested in medicines and remedies and included detailed descriptions in his diary of illnesses and treatments that were tried on his family and the enslaved.
+He continued to include personal information about the people he enslaved in his diary, such as his efforts to make their Christmas holiday pleasant, their good work during one of his illnesses, and an obituary for an (name unknown) enslaved individual who died of diarrhea and “dropsy” (edema) On 26 May 1854, he recounted a story about an enslaved individual who stabbed an overseer twice because the man was going to whip him, and how the overseer in turn had stabbed the enslaved man 25 times.

 In July 1854, Baker purchased a residence in town and moved his family there.
 He felt it was better than living in the swamp where there was no social life.
 On 30 December 1854, he wrote that he had exchanged plantations with Thad Sorsby, a neighbor of his in the swamp, also getting his house in town.
-This apparently allowed him to move his slaves from the swamp closer to town.
-He was happy about this, since it would afford his slaves the opportunity to go to church.
+This apparently allowed him to move his enslaved from the swamp closer to town.
 Baker became increasingly pious during these years, frequently writing long entries on his religious feelings.
 He also recorded the text and the preacher from Sunday services in his diary.

 By 1855, Baker and Laura had three children, Walter, Everard (Nevy), and Edith.
 Baker wrote about their growth and development in his diary.
 Periodically he would weigh and measure his family.

 On 7 September 1856, Baker wrote that he had purchased the Bryant Place.
 The family moved there, and, after this time, his farming operations were on a larger scale.
 He described picking, ginning, and pressing cotton.
 He also raised cattle and hogs.
 He continued to write about the health of everyone on the plantation and remedies to treat them.
-On 20 September 1857, Baker mentioned that two of his slaves were getting married.
+On 20 September 1857, Baker mentioned that two of the people he enslaved were getting married.
 He performed the ceremony and played the violin while they danced.

 In 1858, Baker ran for the office of policeman in Beat Number 4 and won.
 During 1859, he periodically mentioned attending police court.
 Around this time, he made references to going to hear preaching at the campground.
-On 11 September, he mentioned a slave meeting at the campground.
+On 11 September, he mentioned a meeting held by the enslaved at the campground.
 Baker frequently wrote in his diary about trying to lead an upright, Christian life.

 In the spring of 1860, there was a great deal of sickness at the plantation.
 Baker's wife, Laura, died on 2 July.
 This was a great source of grief to Baker, and, for several years afterwards, he wrote in his diary about his depressed state.
 He had six children, and initially thought of giving the youngest, Franky, to Mrs. A. (his mother-in-law?) as he felt he could not be properly taken care of at the plantation.
 However, this plan ended with an argument between Mrs. A. and Baker.
 He eventually took Edith, Lolly, Eliza, and Franky--the four youngest children--to his brother Thomas's house to be cared for, with two servants to look after them.
 Lolly died in September 1861, and Baker moved the remaining three children to Mrs. A's house.